samyak2403/SMailTM/CONTRIBUTING.md

-# Contributing to SMaliTM
+# Contributing to SMailTM

-First off, thank you for considering contributing to SMaliTM! 🎉
+First off, thank you for considering contributing to SMailTM! 🎉

 ## 📋 Table of Contents